picmi/help/docs/business/about-picmi/understanding-workflows.md

 - Pulls information from organisation details, job details, workflow answers, and personal overrides
 - Cannot conditionally include/exclude entire sections (only substitute specific values)

-### Reusable questions
+### Library Items

+Reusable cross-workflow items are managed through the Library.
+Library Items can include:

+- Questions
+- Information
+- Content Blocks
+- Contracts

+When a Library Item is used in a workflow, the workflow controls where it appears.
+The Library Item controls the wording, content, template, answer type, validation, and other reusable details.

-Questions created in PICMI can be:
+Library Items can be:

-- Used across multiple workflows
+- used across multiple workflows
-- Updated once and applied everywhere
+- updated once when the same change should apply everywhere
-- Filtered by type, hidden status, or integration mapping
+- filtered by type, hidden status, or usage

 ### Personal overrides